infitx-org/microfrontend-boilerplate/docs/microfrontend-setup.md

 ## Microfrontend Setup

-This microfrontend setup is configured to have this project acting as the host.
+This microfrontend setup is configured to have this project acting as the remote.

-It is responsible to load the children modules/app at runtime and provide them with some context e.g. auth, routing.
+It is responsible to export the children modules/app which will be loaded at runtime and will be provided with some context e.g. auth, routing.

-`microfrontend-boilerplate` is a default host(parent) boilerplate meant to consume one or more child microfrontends such as [microfrontend-boilerplate](https://github.com/modusintegration/microfrontend-boilerplate).
+`microfrontend-shell-boilerplate` is a default remote (child) boilerplate meant to be consumed by a host such as [microfrontend-shell-boilerplate](https://github.com/modusintegration/microfrontend-shell-boilerplate).

 - [Isolation And Defined Boundary](#isolation-and-defined-boundary)
 - [Webpack Module Federation](#webpack-module-federation)